-In reality, teenagers with mental health conditions can experience overwhelming barriers, from stigma to discrimination.
+In reality, teenagers with mental health conditions can experience overwhelming barriers to care, ranging from stigma to discrimination.
 Mental health issues are all too common among teens and adolescents, and parents, caregivers, and school counselors all have roles to play in supporting teenage mental health and creating a world in which young people can thrive.

-Starting the conversation isn't easy, but the more you talk about mental wellness, the easier (and more comfortable) it becomes.
-Here's how to push through the barriers and talk to your teen about mental health challenges.
+Starting the conversation isn't always easy, but the more you talk about mental wellness, the easier it becomes.
+Here are four steps to push through the barriers and talk to your teen about mental health challenges.

 When parents and other adults talk about their feelings and practice setting healthy boundaries, teenagers are more likely to open up about their own feelings.
-Most teenagers aren't as verbally expressive as their adult counterparts, and your teenager might not show as much emotion through body language or facial expressions.
+Most teenagers aren't as verbally expressive as adults, and your teenager might not show as much emotion through body language or facial expressions.

-Let your teen know that having mental health issues is normal—and it's OK to be not OK.
+Let your teen know that having mental health issues is normal—and it's okay to be not okay.
 Assure your teenager that mental health issues aren't a sign of weakness and that mental health problems are highly treatable.
-Normalize self care and therapy to remind them that there are options when trying to process and navigate their struggles.
+Normalize self-care and therapy to remind them that there are options when trying to process and navigate their struggles.

 When you show concern and respect for your teen's emotional health, you'll build trust—and those trusting relationships between parents and adolescents can lower the risk of anxiety and depression.
-Instead of pushing your teen into uncomfortable conversations or violating their trust (by going through their phone or diary, for example), give them the space to open up and express themselves without pressure.
+Instead of pushing your teen into an unwanted conversation or violating their trust (such as going through their phone or diary), give them the space to open up and express themselves without pressure.

 If you're not sure where to start, try bringing up mental health casually while doing chores, hanging out, or driving in the car.
 Pay attention to changes in your teen's willingness to express themselves, including their body language.
 If they're busy or having a bad day, consider waiting until a better time.